ikjordan/picomp3lib/README.md

 `test`
 An off target test harness that can be run on a Raspberry Pi 4, uses a shim layer to emulate `FatFS`

+## Usage
+For an example of how to use this as submodule please see: https://github.com/ikjordan/picosounds